JDeep1234/prometheus/docs/querying/basics.md

 user-specified expression.
 For [instant queries](api.md#instant-queries), any of the above data types are allowed as the root of the expression.
 [Range queries](api.md#range-queries) only support scalar-typed and instant-vector-typed expressions.

+Once native histograms have been ingested into the TSDB, both instant vectors and range vectors may now contain histogram samples alongside float samples.
+A vector may contain a mix of float samples and histogram samples.

 ## Literals